codio-content/Linux-Introduction/.guides/content/Inputs-and-outputs-35bc.md

 Let's review what we've done.

-After typing the `whoami` command, you've probably got something like:
+After typing the `whoami` command, you will have got:

 ```
 codio ~/workspace $ whoami